angular-ui/AngularJS-sublime-package/README.md

 Provides auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML and [Jade](https://github.com/davidrios/jade-tmbundle) elements.

 However, you're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
-You can extend the scope to allow for other templating languages as well as add your own custom attributes and components for auto-completion.
+You can extend the scope to allow for other templating languages.
+You can also add your own custom attributes and components for auto-completion.

 **Definition Lookups**

 Quickly find your directives/filters/modules/factories via the quick_panel.
 Once your project has been indexed, by either executing the command 'AngularJS: Rebuild Search Index' or executing the shortcut for the first time, you can use the keyboard shortcut `super+ctrl+l` to open a quick_panel search.

-Currently the way this works is that you're defintions will need to be setup in one of the following two formats.
+Currently the way this works is that your defintions will need to be setup in one of the following two formats.

 ```js
 	filter('interpolate', ['version', function(version) {